-With Summer around the corner, we’ve decided to challenge and motivate our clients by bringing in a theme to focus on every month.
+With Summer around the corner, we’ve decided to challenge and motivate our clients by bringing in a theme to focus on this month.
 With this we hope to educate and help each of them reach new fitness goals while keeping things fun!
-So starting off, the theme for October is: The Plank!
+So the theme is: The Plank!
 Here’s why we decided on this exercise…

 Why The Plank?